crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

-### 24. The [XWalkBlockAndErrorRedirection](XWalkBlockAndErrorRedirection.java) sample check whether xwalkview can block response and redirect when url or internet is not avaliable, include:
+### 24. The [XWalkViewWithBlockAndErrorRedirection](XWalkViewWithBlockAndErrorRedirection.java) sample check whether xwalkview can block response and redirect when url or internet is not avaliable, include:

 * XWalkView can block response & make error redirection